THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-So to help you get started with the 50/30/20 budget, I wrote this detailed guide.
+So to help you get started with the 50/30/20 rule, I wrote this detailed guide.

-Here you will learn what the 50/30/20 budget plan is all about and how to set it up to make it work best for you.
+Here you will learn what this budget rule is all about and how to set it up to make it work best for you.

 I’ll also introduce you to a few other budgets too.

 While I am confident most of you will succeed best with the 50/30/20 budgeting rule, not everyone will.

 So I am going to show you a few other options that might be a better fit.